-- the school review process was adequate for determining whether the procedures used by the school for determining the grade/s conform with NESA advice and the school's policy regarding the grading of student achievement; - the conduct of the school review was proper in all respects; - the appeal is directed to the progressive reporting by the school.
+the school review process was adequate for determining whether the procedures used by the school for determining the grade/s conform with NESA advice and the school's policy regarding the grading of student achievement;

+the conduct of the school review was proper in all respects;

+the appeal is directed to the progressive reporting by the school.
 NESA will not revise individual tasks or test results.
-If the appeal is upheld, NESA will refer the matter back to the school Principal for a further review.
+If the appeal is upheld, NESA will refer the matter back to the School Principal for a further review.

-Non-Completion of Course Requirements: 'N' Warning Letters
+Non-Completion of Course Requirements: N Warning Letters

-Finigan School of Distance Education is required by NESA to issue a formal warning in writing to any student who is in danger of being deemed unsatisfactory in any course.
-This is a formal notification to the student and parents/care givers and/or supervisor of the student outlining what the student is required to do to rectify the problem.
+Finigan School of Distance Education, is required by NESA, to issue a formal warning in writing to any student who is in danger of not completing the course requirements in any course.
+This is a formal notification to the student, parents/care givers and/or supervisor of the student outlining what the student is required to do to rectify the problem.
 The warning will be timed so as to allow rectification.

-Formal warning letters and/or email addresses advising of a potential 'N' Determination will be sent to the last advised postal address.
+Formal warning letters, advising of a potential N Determination, will be sent to the last advised postal address or email address.
 It is the student's responsibility to notify the school of any change of address or contact details.
-NESA will not find it an acceptable reason/excuse that letters were not received if contact details provided to the school were not updated by the student/parent/caregiver.
+NESA will not find it an acceptable reason/excuse that letters were not received, if contact details provided to the school were not updated by the student/parent/caregiver.

-Non-Completion of Course Requirements: 'N' Determination
+Non-Completion of Course Requirements: N Determination

-In the event of an 'N' Determination being issued to a student, the Principal will advise the student in writing of its consequences and their right of appeal.
+In the event of an N Determination being issued to a student, the Principal will advise the student in writing of the decision and their right of appeal.